RMIT University – SAFe Implementation for Business Agility

-Since April 2014, Scaled Agile Silver Partner, Context Matters, under the lead of Em Campbell-Pretty, has been supporting the Royal Melbourne Institute of Technology (aka RMIT University) with implementing SAFe.
-RMIT is Australia’s largest university and, as the name suggests, known for its technology focus.
+Since April 2014, Scaled Agile Partner, Context Matters (now Pretty Agile), under the lead of Em Campbell-Pretty, has been supporting the Royal Melbourne Institute of Technology (aka RMIT University) with implementing SAFe for effective business agility transformation.
+RMIT is Australia’s largest university and, as the name suggests, is known for its technology focus.
 On November 6, 2014, Catherine Haugh (the SAFe Release Train Engineer-RTE) and some of her team presented their success story at the ANZ Oracle Higher Education User Group conference.

 StAART came into being following a shift within Information Technology Services (ITS) at RMIT towards Lean and Agile practices and a recognition that the ability to scale capability would be critical to ongoing success.
 SAFe was chosen to address that need and the train stood up in June 2014.